hamlet2k/ProjectsManager/README.md

-# ProjectsManager
+# Projects Manager
-Application to create family projects and track them
+Application to create projects and track them